CMA-ES/c-cmaes/README.md

 ------------------------

 - README.md : this file
-- LICENSE : users agreement
+- LICENSE : users agreement (no worries)
 - doc.txt : describes general purpose and an application issue
-- docfunctions.txt : documentation of the library functions.
+- docfunctions.txt : Documentation of the library functions.
 - cmaes_interface.h : User interface header.
 - example_short.c : Very short example source code.
 The purpose of the example codes is to be edited/extended.